ashleighchun/10-Most-Popular-Cocktails/README.md

 # 10 Best Cocktails
 ### This is an adaptation of the original gem written by ashleighchun.
-I have added in CSS selectors in the cocktail.rb file, and updated the scraped urls to use https instead of http.
+I have added in CSS selectors in the environment.rb file, and updated the scraped urls to use https instead of http.

 This Ruby Gem provides a CLI to view the 10 best cocktails and a guide to how to make them as per the '10 Most Popular Cocktails to Order at Bars 2018' article on the Esquire website.